iiasa/message_ix/README.md

 ## Configure Model Files

-By default, the model files are stored with your installation.
-Many users will simply want to run MESSAGEix, and will never need to see the these files;
-however, some users will want to edit the files directly to add new parameters, constraints, etc. Accordingly, we provide a utility to place the model files in a local directory of your choosing:
+By default, the model files (e.g., GAMS files) are installed with `message_ix` (in your Python `site-packages` directory).
+Many users will simply want to run MESSAGEix, and will never need to see the these files; however, some users will want to edit the files directly to change the mathematical formulation, such as adding new types of parameters, constraints, etc. Accordingly, we provide a utility to place the model files in a local directory of your choosing:

    ```
    messageix-config --model_path /path/to/model